 This week, we had the privilege of sitting down with Allison Jaswell on her family’s beautiful farm in Smithfield, RI.
 Allison and her brother Chris have been running Jaswell’s Farm for 20 years, taking over from their parents when the farm turned 100 years old.
 Their farm grows a variety of crops and makes delicious apple cider and pastries on site.
 We talked with Allison about the realities of being a farmer and the importance of Farm to School.

 Welcome “HK 24” — our latest session of youth trainees!
 As our students in “HK 23” continue on with their training, we are joined by another generation in the evenings who have been enthusiastic about cooking since Day ONE!

 As a nonprofit, our work would be impossible without the generosity and dedication of our amazing team of volunteers.
-Today we spotlight one of these hardworking folks: Deb!
+Today we spotlight one of these hardworking folks: Matt!

 Join us at Armory Market today for a free composting demo today!
 Learn how to manage your leaves and compost successfully with local community composter, Michael Bradlee, from Earth Appliance Organics and the Community Compost Depot at Frey Gardens.
 It’s “Leaf-tober” at the market every Thursday through 10/31 on Providence’s West End.
 Add a little fun and local food to your week 3:30pm to dusk!

 Reading books with your students that explore themes of local fruits and vegetables, food systems, gardening, agriculture and nutrition are great ways to integrate Farm to School into your classroom.
 They also serve as great introductions to longer lessons and activities.